palistra/devops-demolabs/Lab-0-Pre-reqs.md

 This lab sets up the pre-requisite accounts for the remaining labs.

 ## Prerequisites
 Prior to running these labs, you must have a Bluemix account, a GitHub account and access to a lab laptop.
-Follow the steps in Lab 0 to create one or both of those accounts.
+You also need to enable Open Toolchain for your organization if this is the first time you use Open Toolchain.
+Follow the steps in Lab 0 to create one or both of those accounts and enable Open Toolchain.

 **Tasks**:
 - [Task 1: Create Bluemix account](#task-1-create-bluemix-account)